platformio/platformio-docs/projectconf/section_env_debug.rst

 ``debug_server``
 ^^^^^^^^^^^^^^^^

-Allows to setup a custom debugging server.
+Allows one to setup a custom debugging server.
 By default, boards are pre-configured with a debugging server that is compatible with "on-board" debugging tool (adapter, probe).
 Also, this option is useful for a :ref:`debugging_tool_custom` debugging tool.